-Students may declare Academic Enrichment as their Secondary Technical Core.
+Students may select Academic Enrichment as their Secondary Technical Core.
 Under this option, a student can complete 14 credit hours of electives from diverse areas of study that are used to support his/her personal or career goals.

-Step 1: Make sure you have selected your technical cores to include Academic Enrichment.
+Step 1: Make sure you have declared your technical cores to include Academic Enrichment.

 Step 2: Research Academic Enrichment courses.

 Carefully review the guidelines on the handout below for acceptable and unacceptable coursework.

 Other important tips:

 - Check for pre-requisites - remember that you must meet all prerequisite and co-requisite requirements for the offering department.

 - Research how to enroll in courses in other departments as a non-major.
 Departments have different processes and procedures for this.